EOSC 116 · Mesozoic Earth: Time of the Dinosaurs

 (EOSC116.99A; EOSC116.99C; EOSC 116.98A)

-Module A (Earth and Time, the Basics) provides a basic overview of the scientific method and some of the key geological concepts needed for an appreciation of Earth's past environments and major events.
-Lessons will include learning about geological time, dating, continental drift, and basic paleontology in terms of how fossils can be used to help interpret Earth's history.
-You will also consider the types and relative rarity of different fossil groups.
+Module A (Earth and Time, the Basics) provides a basic overview of the scientific method and some of the key geological concepts needed to appreciate Earth's past environments and major events.
+Lessons include learning about geological time, dating, continental drift, and basic paleontology as well as how fossils can be used to help interpret Earth's ancient history.

 In-Person Course Content